Swiss Air Force: Status

-Armasuisse, the Federal Office for Defence Procurement, asked several firms to submit pricing for 40 aircraft including missile armament and logistics as well as an assessment of the number of aircraft necessary to fulfil Swiss needs and kicked off the competition for 5 types of combat aircraft under consideration (Eurofighter Typhoon, Boeing F-18 Super Hornet, Dassault Rafale, Lockheed Martin F-35A and Saab Gripen E) at Payerne airbase.
+Armasuisse, the Federal Office for Defence Procurement, asked several companies to submit pricing for 40 aircraft including missile armament and logistics as well as an assessment of the number of aircraft necessary to fulfil Swiss needs and kicked off the competition for 5 types of combat aircraft under consideration (Eurofighter Typhoon, Boeing F-18 Super Hornet, Dassault Rafale, Lockheed Martin F-35A and Saab Gripen E) at Payerne Air Base.
 With a reconfigured GBAD system covering appx 15,000 km2 in the densely populated Swiss plateau the balance between fighter aircraft and ground-based air defence would be ensured for the next decades.
 On the 30th of June 2021 the F-35A was announced as the winner of the competition.

 On 10 December 2010, the last 20 outdated Aérospatiale Alouette III were replaced by two VIP configuration Eurocopter EC135s and 18 Eurocopter EC635s.
 The first EC-635 was delivered in 2008.

 Limitations

 In peacetime the air defence radar coverage is maintained on a 24/7 basis.
 Until late 2020, the aviator corps however was incapable of maintaining a matching state of readiness due to limited budget and lack of staff available and was operated from 06:00-22:00 local time only.
-This became painfully clear as the Swiss Air Force was unable to respond to the Ethiopian Airlines ET702 hijacking in 2014 which occurred outside routine operating hours.
+This became painfully clear as the Swiss Air Force was unable to respond to the Ethiopian Airlines ET702 hijacking in February 2014 which occurred outside routine operating hours.
 Agreements with Italy and France in particular enabled fighters from both air forces to enter Swiss airspace to handle the threat.

 The aim for a 24-hour Quick Reaction Alert readiness of two armed F/A-18 fighters was achieved on 31 December 2020.

 A major problem in defending the Swiss airspace is the size of the country.
 The Swiss maximum extension is only 348 km.
 Commercial airliners may pass over in about 15–20 minutes, while fast jets would take even less time.
 However, noise-abatement issues traditionally caused problems for the Swiss Air Force because of the tourist industry.
 Due to these reasons, the Swiss Air Force is increasingly participating in air defence training exercises with many NATO counterparts.
 These exercises have covered the 2006 Winter Olympics in Turin, the Euro 2008 football championships, and the annual World Economic Forum.